Workplace Meals: Personalisation for Better Management

 In this context, a one-size-fits-all solution to workplace meals no longer appears to be entirely suited to employees’ increasing requirement for flexibility.
 So, what changes must be made to bring about this transformation, and what are the options?

 Employees now use smartphones for every aspect of their day-to-day lives.
-Virtual meal cards empower employees to enjoy their meals their way.
-The Sodexo-Zeta app is one such mobile application that ensures seamless integration and management of these benefits.
-It allows employees to track spends, locate nearby Sodexo-accepting outlets, avail exclusive deals, and much more.
+Virtual meal benefits empower employees to enjoy their meals their way.
+The Pluxee-Zeta app is one such mobile application that ensures seamless integration and management of these benefits.
+It allows employees to track spends, locate nearby Pluxee-accepting outlets, avail exclusive deals, and much more.

 The food-service offer must evolve to accommodate the new dietary habits of employees (vegan, food intolerances, and dietary requirements) and evermore fragmented working rhythms.
 Various businesses have integrated these aspects by offering lunch allowances, meals available throughout the day, healthy snack options, personalized meals, and programs adapted to all diets.